 - a perception that the NER requires generators to be frequency responsive only when they are enabled to provide a Frequency control ancillary service (FCAS).

 On 26 March 2020, the Commission made a final rule in relation to two related rule change requests.
 The Mandatory primary frequency response rule resolved the identified issues related to the prioritisation of dispatch instructions over frequency response and when a generator may operate in a frequency responsive mode.

 The remaining objectives for this rule change request are to investigate the appropriateness of the existing incentives for the provision of PFR during normal operation and amend these arrangements as required to meet the future needs of the power system.

 On 19 December 2019 the Commission extended the period of time for making the draft determination to 24 September 2020 under section 107 of the NEL.
-This extension will allow the Commission to develop and consult on improved incentive arrangements for frequency control during normal operation.
+This extension allowed the Commission to develop and consult on improved incentive arrangements for frequency control during normal operation.

 On 2 July 2020, the Commission published another consultation paper discussing broader issues related to the provision of system services in the NEM.
 This paper provided an update, and sought stakeholders views on, the objectives and directions for the Primary frequency response incentive arrangements rule change.

 On 24 September 2020, the Commission extended the timeframe to make a draft determination until 16 September 2021.
-The extended timeframe will allow AEMO to undertake further work to understand the operational and economic impacts of incentive- or marked-based provision of continuous primary frequency response.
-AEMO’s advice, expected in June 2021, will inform the AEMC’s draft decision on whether and how new incentive arrangements could complement or replace the Mandatory Primary frequency response arrangements that were introduced in June 2020.
+The extended timeframe allowed AEMO to undertake further work to understand the operational and economic impacts of incentive- or marked-based provision of continuous primary frequency response.
+AEMO’s advice, helped inform the AEMC’s draft decision on whether and how new incentive arrangements could complement or replace the Mandatory Primary frequency response that were introduced in June 2020

 |Directions paper – Frequency control rule changes||Information sheet|